helliscloser/vendor_launcher3/README.md

 - `fullmod2`: Contains extragrids and glance2
 - `nomod`: Does not contain extragrids or glance1/glance2, basically the Original Pixel Launcher
 <br/>

+For the above mod versions that aren't included and you wish to include in builds kindly pls. check the main repo of the mod.

 **Glance Greetings Type 1*
 # ![Preview](https://graph.org/file/585ec9f42f519a83571f4.jpg)<br/>